davidweichiang/pronunciation/pinyin.md

-# Mandarin Chinese Pronunciation
+# Pronouncing Chinese-in-English
 David Chiang (dchiang@nd.edu)
 April 2012, last updated May 2019

-This sheet describes how to pronounce Chinese names and words when they are written using the standard Pinyin system and when _you are speaking American English_.
+This sheet describes how to pronounce Mandarin Chinese names and words when they are written using the standard Pinyin system and when _you are speaking American English_.

 ## Consonants